 What is Anthropology?
 Anthropology seeks to understand the human experience.
 Anthropology studies human beings and human societies, reviewing the full time span of human history, as well as the full range of human societies and cultures.
 Anthropology includes the study of human origins, physical characteristics, artifacts, languages, customs, adaptations, beliefs, and practices.
 Anthropology programs help students understand and appreciate the range of human cultures.

-Bachelor in Anthropology degree programs cover subjects such as biological anthropology, cultural anthropology, medical anthropology, sociocultural anthropology, environmental anthropology, archaeology, and linguistics.
+Anthropology degree online programs cover subjects such as biological anthropology, cultural anthropology, medical anthropology, sociocultural anthropology, environmental anthropology, archaeology, and linguistics.
 Generally, a BS in Anthropology degree provides a more scientific approach than a BA in Anthropology degree.

 We selected the degree programs based on the quality of the program, types of courses provided, and faculty strength, as well as school awards, rankings, and reputation, specifically a strong reputation for quality online degree programs.